 When you next set a goal take the time to identify all the obstacles that stand in your way.
 Identify the biggest obstacles and then develop a strategy and action plan to overcome each of the individual obstacles.

 There are many goal setting mistakes people make that stands in the way of their goal achievement.
-In this article I’ve highlighted the most common goal setting mistakes I see people make as their business coach.
+In this article I’ve highlighted 11 goal setting mistakes to avoid.

-When you set goals, ensure they are measurable and have a clear deadline.
+When setting goals, ensure your goals are measurable and have a clear deadline.
 Take the time to write down your goals and be intentional about achieving your goals.

 If you’re currently making any of these goal setting mistakes, use the tips to overcome them and move closer to your own goal achievement.